ambyshframber/bcpu/design/arithmetic.md

 unsigned/signed division

 `1100_001s [base [dividend]]`
-performs base / dividend and stores the result (rounded down) in base and the remainder in dividend
+performs base / dividend and stores the quotient (rounded down) in base and the remainder in dividend
 s determines if the calculation is signed
 throws a divide by zero exception if dividend is zero

 sets negative flag if high bit is set, otherwise clears it
-sets zero flag if result is zero
+sets zero flag if quotient is zero